-Around 800 years later, the Church would grafted their New Testament to the back of the Tanakh (Old Testament) becoming the Christian bible.
-They would also make their own translations and rearrange the order of the books in the Tanakh to make it appear that they flowed better into the New Testament.
+Around 800 years later, the Church would attach their New Testament to the back of the Tanakh (Old Testament) becoming the Christian bible.
+They would also make their own translations and rearrange the order of the books in the Tanakh to make it appear that they flowed better with the New Testament narrative.

 The new order of the books meant that the Tanakh would be called the ‘Old Testament’ superseding the New Testament.

 From the chart, the evidence shows that the books of the Tanakh were rearranged to end with Malachi instead of 2 Chronicles.
 This was changed to make an easier transition into the New Testament’s book of Matthew because Malachi does not shed a good light on the Jews.